 (4)In no event shall the presumption described in subsection (1) of this section apply against a manufacturer unless the manufacturer has received prior direct written notification from or on behalf of the consumer and has had an opportunity to cure the defect alleged.

 Oregon Lemon Law 646.355 Use of informal dispute settlement procedure.

 Condition for remedy; binding effect on manufacturer.

-Oregon Lemon Law 646.357 Informal dispute settlement
+Oregon Lemon Law 646.357 Informal dispute settlement procedure.

 Record keeping; review by Department of Justice.

 A manufacturer which has established or participates in an informal dispute settlement procedure shall keep records of all cases submitted to the procedure under ORS 646.355 and shall make the records available to the Department of Justice if the department requests them.
 The department may review all case records kept under this section to determine whether or not the arbitrators are complying with the provisions of ORS 646.315 to 646.375 in reaching their decisions.